 As both music lovers and data scientists, we were naturally drawn to this challenge.
 Right away, we agreed that combining song embeddings with some nearest-neighbors method for recommendation would likely produce very good results.
-Importantly, we were curious about how we could solve this recommendation task at scale with over on Spotify, where this number keeps growing.
+Importantly, we were curious about how we could solve this recommendation task at scale with over 4 billion user-curated playlists on Spotify, where this number keeps growing.
 This realization raised serious questions about how to train a decent model since all that data would likely not fit in memory or a single server.

 This project resulted in a scalable ETL pipeline utilizing